jqllyh/blog/_posts/2017-01-24-web-security-shirofilter.markdown

 }
 ~~~

-From the code above, you can deduce that NamedFilterList::Proxy is translate filterList to **really** FilterChain.
+From the code above, you can deduce that NamedFilterList::Proxy is translate filterList to **really** FilterChain. another interesting thing is *FilterChain orig*, it indicated Filters coming from web.xml.

+*doFilter* is another important function, from the implement, it calls the next filter in the filter chain. if at the end of filter chain, calls orig filter chain.

 Finally, it comes the important part PatternMatcher.